Lilihierax/sourcemod-nt-fovchanger/README.md

 * Players can access the FoV menu by typing `!fov` in chat or set their desired field of view instantly by including it as a parameter, ex. `!fov 95` will set the player's field of view to 95 degrees
 * Server operators can define the range of acceptable field of view values by using `sm_nt_fov_min` and `sm_nt_fov_max`

+## Reporting issues

+* Issues and glitches caused by this modification can be also reported on Active Neotokyo Players ("ANP") [Discord server](https://discord.gg/JJBMzeqfdh)

 ## Authors
 * Plugin code and development by Rain
 * Original research and proof of concept plugin by Lilihierax
+* Additional thanks to Kudegra and Jef for their efforts in reverse engineering Neotokyo

 ## Changelog
 * 0.1.0 - Initial proof of concept release (March 2023) for NEOTOKYO° (Steam App ID: 244630, Steam Build ID: 1981783) by Lilihierax